 If you’re unsure about what platform your target audience are likely to be on, the following statistics should provide some insight:

-- Facebook – The largest demographic on Facebook is men ages 18-34 with, making up 35% of active users.
+- Facebook – The largest demographic on Facebook is men aged 25 and 34 years old, making up 19% of users.

 2. You Can Easily Target Very Specific Audiences

 A person’s social media account tells you a lot about them, and social media advertising platforms allow you to utilise this data to put your ads in front of the right people.

 Take a look at some of the demographics, behaviours and interests that can be targeted across various social media platforms:

 - Location – Where the user lives, or where they have recently been.

 - Company – What industry they work in, what size the company they work for is and even those who work for specific companies.

 - Demographics – Enables targeting on things like age, gender, household income and parental status.

 - Education – Allows targeting on aspects of a user’s education such as are they college educated, did they finish uni, study in a particular field or even go to a specific school or college.